PriyanshShrivastava/FletNix-Frontend/README.md

 - Age restriction - FletNix restricts "R" rated content for users below a certain age.

+- Paginated list - User will see a paginated list of 15 items per page.

 - Search functionality - Users can search for specific TV shows or movies by title or keyword.

 - Filter functionality - Filter the content on the basis of type (TV Shows / Movies)

+- Detail page - User can click on any of the Movie/TV Show box and get much more detail about that particular item.

 - Dark or Light theme - FletNix offers users the choice of a dark or light theme for optimal viewing experience.